DLinRT-eu/website/README.md

 # Deep learning in Radiotherapy products

-> **Note**: The website is currently under development.
-We welcome contributions to verify and improve the product information accuracy.
+> **Note**: The website repository has been migrated to [https://github.com/DLinRT-eu/dlinrteu-website](https://github.com/DLinRT-eu/dlinrteu-website).

 ## Documentation